Adamant-im/adamant-airdrop/README.md

 ### Launching

-Run `validate` script before executing airdrop to check input files entries and account balance
+Run `validate` script before executing airdrop to check input file entries and account balance:

 ```(bash)
-npm run validate
+npm run validate ./config.jsonc
 ```

-You can check validation results at `./output/<time>/<format>/validate` dir
+You can check validation results in the `./output/<datetime> validate` dir.

-Running `airdrop` script
+Running the `airdrop` script:

 ```(bash)
-npm run airdrop
+npm run airdrop ./config.jsonc
 ```

-You can check airdrop results at `./output/<time>/<format>/airdrop` dir
+You can check airdrop results in the `./output/<datetime> airdrop` dir.

-If some of transactions were not sent, you can specify corresponding `failedAddresses.txt` as input file